Il Sorpasso: Plot

-Roberto soon learns the essentials of Bruno's character: exuberant, coarse, charismatic, devil-may-care, impulsive, and immature.
-Bruno drives recklessly, constantly attempting "il sorpasso" — i.e., aggressively honking, tailgating, and speeding to pass cars in front of him.
-Roberto has nothing in common with Bruno but is drawn to him.
-Bruno encourages Roberto to smoke, party, drink more, and ask out the woman he has a crush on.
+As the two men become acquainted, Roberto learns the essentials of Bruno's personality: exuberant, coarse, charismatic, devil-may-care, impulsive, immature, and a womanizer.
+Bruno drives recklessly on the road, constantly attempting il sorpasso—i.e., aggressively honking, tailgating, speeding to pass cars in front of him, and jeering at slower drivers.
+Bruno encourages Roberto to smoke, party, and drink more.
+Throughout the journey, Roberto considers ditching Bruno at multiple stops, but cannot bring himself to tell Bruno the truth.

-Roberto begins to doubt the tenets of his upbringing when he and Bruno stop to visit Roberto's relatives.
-Bruno points out to Roberto that his aunt has cuckolded his uncle, and one of the relatives is openly nostalgic for fascism.
+Stopping at a restaurant in Civitavecchia, Roberto confides in Bruno about his infatuation with his neighbor Valeria, who lives in the apartment building across the street from his, but he is too shy to speak to her.
+Later, the two stop to visit Roberto's relatives in his uncle and aunt's estate in rural Grosseto.
+Bruno quickly charms Roberto's relatives, while Roberto realizes the inaccuracy of his own childhood memories as he wanders the rooms of the house.

-At the same time, Roberto learns that Bruno is actually a failure in life and is running low on money.
-In the evening, Bruno impulsively visits his estranged wife Gianna and daughter Lilli.
-Over the course of a tense evening, Roberto learns that Bruno and Gianna impulsively got married in their early twenties; that Bruno is not involved in his daughter's life; that Bruno is withholding an annulment from Gianna; and that Bruno stole 600,000 lire ($960, or about $10,000 in 2025) that Gianna had collected to bribe the monsignor to approve the annulment.
+That evening, Bruno impulsively visits his estranged wife Gianna and 15-year-old daughter Lilli in Castiglioncello.
+Over the course of a tense evening, Roberto learns that Bruno and Gianna impulsively got married in their early 20s; that Bruno is not involved in his daughter's life; that Bruno is withholding an annulment from Gianna; and that Bruno stole 600,000 lire that Gianna had collected to bribe the monsignor to approve the annulment.
 Gianna bitterly tells Roberto that one day is enough to understand Bruno, as he has no hidden depths.
-Bruno is shocked to learn that Lilli is about to marry Bibi, an older man who is more successful than him.
-He also hypocritically complains that Lilli has started smoking.
-He tries to seduce Gianna, but she angrily pushes him off the bed.
-With no place to stay, Bruno takes Roberto to sleep on the beach.
+Bruno is shocked to learn that Lilli is engaged to Bibi, a much older industrialist.
+When Gianna later rejects Bruno's sexual advances, he takes Roberto to sleep in deckchairs on the beach.